Why need to backup Windows 7?

 Advantages of backing up to network drive

-What’s more, image files kept on network drive can survive from computer errors.
+What’s more, image files kept on a network drive can survive computer errors.
 As long as there is network connection, network drive can play a role to the greatest extent.

 Windows 7 backup to network drive with Backup and Restore

 Windows Backup and Restore is built-in backup software with concise GUI to help you backup Windows 7 Professional to network drive or the advance version.
 It will include the operating system, boot-related partitions, installed programs and personal data on the system partition.
 If you prefer using command prompt, you can also use WBAdmin start backup command to backup to network shared location.

 To set up a backup with Windows 7 Backup and Restore

 1. You can open Backup and Restore from Control Panel > System and Security > Backup and Restore.